 RAD-seq analysis data analysis protocol

-Separation by index sequences, tag extraction from raw sequence data and tag counting were carried out using CLC Genomics Workbench software.
+The separation by index sequences, tag extraction from raw sequence data and tag counting were carried out using the CLC Genomics Workbench software.

 Separation by index and tag extraction

-Import raw sequence data (fastq) file to CLC Genomics Workbench.
+The raw sequence data (fastq) file was imported to the CLC Genomics Workbench.

-Select Toolbox High-throughput Sequencing Expression Profiling by Tags Extract and Count Tags.
+The following sequence of selections was performed: Toolbox High-throughput Sequencing Expression Profiling by Tags Extract and Count Tags.

-Select the imported fastq files for tag extraction.
+The imported fastq files were selected for tag extraction.

-In next dialog, input employed index sequences (6-bases) as Sample keys, and tag sequence length (70- or 90-bases in the present study) to be extracted as Sequence.
+In next dialog, the employed index sequences (6-bases) were input as Sample keys, and the tag sequence length (70 or 90 bases in the present study) to be extracted was entered as the Sequence.

-Subsequently, select Raw counts as tabulate the tags.
+Subsequently, the raw counts as tabulated by the tags were selected.

-As output options, select Create expression samples with tag counts.
+For the output options, create expression samples with tag counts was selected.

-Output file contains list of the extracted tags and their count in each indexed sample.
+The output file contained a list of the extracted tags and their counts in each indexed sample.

 Comparison of tags among samples

-Select Toolbox Expression Analysis Set Up Experiment.
+The following sequence of selections was performed: Toolbox Expression Analysis Set Up Experiment.

-Select the created tag and tag count file to be compared.
+The created tag and tag count file to be compared were selected.

-Define the number of groups to be compared.
-Usually Unpaired comparison will be selected.
+The number of groups to be compared was defined.
+Usually the Unpaired comparison was selected.

-Input sample names and assign them to tag data files.
+The sample names were input and assigned to tag data files.

-Created file including compared tags and their count among samples is opened.
+The created file including compared tags and their counts among samples was opened.

-By filtering, tags without appropriate digested end sequence can be eliminated.
+By filtering, the tags without appropriate digested end sequences were eliminated.

-Also, any unique tags in particular sample can be extracted by filtering tag count.
+Additionally, any unique tags in a particular sample were extracted by filtering the tag count.